AlanDoesCS/Magnesium/README.md

-# Magnesium2D
+# Magnesium
-A Lightweight 2D java renderer
+A Lightweight Game Engine